Eggy115/ModifyMC/README.md

 List `.sk`

 ## Requirements
+- Minecraft `1.9+` | Some Skripts will require newer versions
+- Spigot or Paper (fork of Spigot) | CraftBukkit will not work
+- Skript
+Some skript may require:
+- SkBee
-- skript.jar
+- skDragon
-- skunity
+- SkQuery
-- etc.
+- skRayFall
--
+- Other Skript addons

 ## List
 1.sk
 2.sk